-Will this undocumented mom be there when her kids get home today?
+This undocumented mom won't be there when her kids get home

 "I was leaving work.
 It was about 10:20 at night.
 About a block away from my work, I saw a patrol car parked," she recalled.
 "As soon as I drove by, the patrol turned on its lights and went after me, and I didn't understand why because I wasn't speeding."

 Vizguerra was charged with not having a license or insurance and for having an expired license plate, but those charges were dismissed, court records show.
-She also was charged in connection with what her lawyer, Hans Meyer, told CNN was a job application on which she used a made-up -- not stolen -- Social Security Number.
-She pleaded guilty to "attempted possession of a forged instrument"; an ID theft and other similar charges were dropped, records show.
+She also was charged in connection with what her lawyer, Hans Meyer, said was a job application on which she used a made-up -- not stolen -- Social Security Number.
+She pleaded guilty to "attempted possession of a forged instrument."
+Identity theft and other similar charges were dropped, records show.

 The case brought Vizguerra to the attention of immigration authorities, Meyer said.

-Vizguerra, who counts housekeeper, janitor and house painter among some of the jobs she's held, spent the next three-and-a-half years fighting and appealing various orders to deport her from the US.
-As she pressed her own case, she also took on the mantle of immigrants' rights activist, fighting for other families hoping to cement their own tenuous roots in the US.
+Vizguerra, who counts housekeeper, janitor and house painter among the jobs she's held, spent the next 3 1/2 years fighting and appealing various orders to deport her from the United States.
+As she pressed her own case, she also took on the mantle of immigrants' rights activist, fighting for other families hoping to cement their own tenuous roots in the United States.

 Return to Mexico

-In September 2012, Vizguerra was in the midst of appealing a "voluntary departure" order -- under which an undocumented person is allowed to arrange his or her own departure from the US within a certain time frame.
+In September 2012, Vizguerra was in the middle of appealing a "voluntary departure" order -- under which an undocumented person is allowed to arrange his or her own departure from the United States within a certain time frame.

 Then she learned her mother was terminally ill.

 Vizguerra hadn't seen her mom since she left Mexico 15 years earlier.
 If she wanted to be by her mother's bedside, Vizguerra would need to abandon her appeal.
-She wouldn't be able to return legally to the US.
+She wouldn't be able to return legally to the United States.

 She decided to chance it.